Some people consider an intentional/co-housing neighborhood a return to the best of small-town America.

 Futurists suggest that intentional communities and co-housing options are a response to the 21st century's social, economic, and environmental challenges.

 We say it's an ideal balance of privacy and community — a safe, sustainable, and rewarding way to live!
 Imagine a neighborhood where...

 - Neighbors know each other well, and can socialize, if they choose, over home-cooked dinners or shared activities in a comfortable common house.

-- People with disabilities and their families and friends are life-long members of a diverse community.
+- People of all abilities and their families and friends are life-long members of a diverse community.

-- Neighbors live much more sustainably after renovating or building wisely, and sharing common resources.
+- Neighbors live much more sustainably after renovating or building wisely, and share common resources.

 Our New "Old Fashioned" Neighborhood

 We value acceptance, inclusion, and self-determination.
 We believe everyone deserves to be a life-long contributing member of a diverse community, and to have the opportunity to develop life-long, meaningful relationships.
 We know that all members of our community have something to learn from one another, and that everyone should have "a voice at the table".
 We enjoy life sharing!

 Our community is developing into an old-fashioned neighborhood, created with strong values, and a little ingenuity.
 It brings together the value of private homes with the benefits of safety, community support, and more sustainable living.
 This means:

 - Greener buildings, common resources, and strong connections with neighbors.